ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/texteditor/texteditorhotkeys.markdown

 This command also shifts the cursor to the newline.
 This allows the line to be continuously shifted up or down by repeating the hotkey sequence.

  # Clipboard Operations
-The Zero Editor supports the standard clipboard operations of copy, cut, and paste.
+The Zilch Editor supports the standard clipboard operations of copy, cut, and paste.
 To copy selected text to the clipboard use the `Control + C` hotkey.
 To copy selected text to the clipboard and remove it from the file use the `Control + X` hotkey.
 To paste the text from the clipboard to the location of each cursor in a file use the `Control + V` hotkey.
 All three operations are shown in the gif below.